UCRajkumar/ecSeg/README.md

 # ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA

 This repository is the official version of ecSeg, a tool used to quantify ecDNA in DAPI-stained images.
 It also has an extension to analyze FISH probes.
-Please cite (Bibtex at the bottom) the following references if using ecSeg of interSeg in your work:
+Please cite (Bibtex at the bottom) the following references if using ecSeg or interSeg in your work:

 Prasad, G. et al. *Accurate prediction of ecDNA in interphase cancer cells using deep neural networks.* _Communications Biology_.
 (2026)